 (c) Commission guidelines.--No later than 180 days after the effective date of this section, the commission shall issue transportation electrification infrastructure development plan guidelines for electric distribution companies addressing the following:

-(1) The establishment of an essential public access network, including utility-owned electric vehicle charging stations and nonutility-owned third-party owned stations participating in a utility incentive program.
+(1) The establishment of an essential public access network, including utility-owned electric vehicle charging stations and nonutility-owned third-party owned stations.

 (2) The electrification of public transit, school bus, port, freight, rail and airport infrastructure, and central charging facilities serving medium, heavy-duty and governmental fleets.
 For the purpose of this paragraph, infrastructure may include connective and inductive charging technologies and electric infrastructure supporting hydrogen-fueled vehicles and equipment.